sneekers/nesting-doll/README.md

 This library is a simple component for building nested contexts/scopes (leveraging [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage)) which can be used for things such as a transaction logger.
-In fact, I build this expressly to be the foundation for a nested transaction logger.
+In fact, I built this expressly as the foundation for a nested transaction logger.

 It exposes [dolls](https://github.com/sneekers/nesting-doll/#new-dollname-namespace-state) which are containers for the current level context.
-Each **doll** has its own "state" which is specific to that container.
+Each **doll** maintains a "state" specific to that container.
-Each nested doll you create, it tracks the outer most doll and the previous doll, which can be used to track the top transaction and the previous transaction as you go down.
+Each nested doll created tracks the outer most doll and the previous doll, allowing access to the top transaction and the previous transaction as you go down.

 ## Install